Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Background on nominal techniques

 Specifically over nominal sets, however, $\new$ displays special properties.
 In particular, it satisfies the \emph{some/any property} that to prove a $\new$-quantified property we test it for \emph{one} fresh atom; we may then use it for \emph{any} fresh atom.
-This is Theorem~\ref{thrm.New.equiv}: \end{rmrk}
+This is Theorem~\ref{thrm.new.equiv}, which appears in the literature for instance as \cite[Theorem~6.5]{gabbay:fountl} and \cite[Proposition~4.10]{gabbay:newaas-jv}: \end{rmrk}

-\begin{thrm} Suppose $\phi(\vect z,a)$ is a predicate with free variables $\vect z,a$.\footnote{$\phi$ should not use the axiom of choice.
-Every $\phi$ used in this paper will satisfy this property.} Suppose $\vect z$ denotes elements with finite support.
+\begin{thrm} Suppose $\Phi(\vect z,a)$ is a predicate in the language of ZFA/FM set theory, with free variables $\vect z,a$.
+Suppose $\vect z$ denotes elements with small support.
 Then the following are equivalent: